By MICK ROBERTS ©

-Hardiman’s Stonemasons’ Arms is not to be confused with a pub by the same name on Broadway, further towards the city, and now (January 2013) trading as Essen Restaurant and Beer Cafe (Essen closed for business in 2018).
+Hardiman’s Stonemasons’ Arms is not to be confused with a pub by the same name on Broadway, further towards the city, and (January 2013) trading as Essen Restaurant and Beer Cafe (Essen closed for business in 2018).

 Besides Hardiman’s two pubs on Bay Street, he added the Red Bull to his portfolio when he re-licensed the pub in March 1858.
 However, not all was financially well with the entrepreneurial hotelier.
 With a large family of six, ranging in age from one to 14, to feed, Hardiman fell on difficult times in the late 1850s.

 Hardiman continued as host at the Red Bull, advertising “Christmas amusements” at the rear of the pub for 1858.
 Attractions on the day included climbing the greasy pole for a new hat, sack race for a new hat, pig race with a greasy tail, along with “other amusements”.